 Tsukiji Honganji

-main hall is an ancient Indian-style stone structure (nationally registered Tangible Cultural Property)
+main hall is an ancient Indian-style stone structure (National Registered Tangible Cultural Property)

-It is a temple under the direct control of Nishi Honganji Temple in Kyoto, founded in 1617 (1617), and the original shaven was near Yokoyamacho, but was burned down by the great fire of the Meiryaku era, and in 1679 (1679), Mido was completed in Tsukiji.
-Did.
-The main hall, which was damaged by the Great Kanto Earthquake, was rebuilt in 1934 as an ancient Indian-style stone structure designed by ITOCHU Ta, and was designated as a National Important Cultural Property in 2014.
+It is a temple directly under the direct control of Nishi Honganji Temple in Kyoto, which was founded in 1617 (1617).
+The original monk was near Yokoyamacho, but was burned down by the great fire of the Meiryaku era, and in 1679 (1679) Mido was completed in Tsukiji.
+The main hall, which was damaged by the Great Kanto Earthquake, was rebuilt in 1934 as an ancient Indian stone structure designed by Chuta Ito, and was designated as a National Important Cultural Property in 2014.

 Company Information Company Information